syoun0620/Huff-and-Puff/README.md

 # Huff-and-Puff
-A Program that transfer a text file into compressed file by using Huffman Algorithm that achieves a lossless data compression.
+The Program that transfers a text file into compressed file by using Huffman Algorithm that achieves a lossless data compression.

 The algorithm implemented here accepts a single command line argument that should be a filename of the form name.txt, where the